richielionell/richielionell.github.io/_posts/2013-02-07-convert sas7bdat to csv.md

 title: Convert sas7bdat to CSV
 ---

-Had to convert a 450mb odd sas7bdat file to csv the other day & came across two methods that worked without a hitch.
+Had to convert a 450mb odd sas7bdat file to csv the other day and came across two methods that worked without a hitch.

 Method 1: